pseguel-redhat/gitops_test/provision/README.md

 change the values:
 - Ansible Controller URL
 - Ansible Controller credentials
-- Service Now environment (XXXX from https://
+- ServiceNow environment (XXXX from https://
-- Service Now credentials (admin/xxxxxx)
+- ServiceNow credentials (admin/xxxxxx)

 Steps are as follows:
 - Create a new Credential Type for Service Now